 It’s done mainly for educational and research purposes, and is, in my opinion, the best way to get started since you don’t get penalised for the mistakes you make as a beginner (and you will certainly be making a LOT of them).

 Now, there are varying opinions as to how long a beginner should stick with paper trading, that ranges from a “never” to “a year or two”.

 Personally though, my suggestion for beginners would be to paper trade for no longer than 4 weeks.

 Why?
 Because the lessons you learn from paper trading are going to be very different from the lessons you learn from live trading.
 In other words, your paper trading experience will contribute very little to the type of experience that matters.

 It’s the difference between playing a computer war game and being on a real battlefield.
 It’s easy to remain calm and logical when there isn’t much at stake.
-But when you’re doing it for real, with your muscles screaming in pain, adrenaline coursing through your veins, bullets whistling past your head and explosives randomly going off around you, suddenly things aren’t as easy as you’d have imagined.
+But when you’re doing it for real, with your muscles screaming in pain, adrenaline coursing through your veins, bullets whistling past your head and explosives randomly going off around you, suddenly things aren’t as easy as you imagined.

 From an evolutionary perspective, it wasn’t too long ago that we were running away from lions, bears, and a big list of other predators that stood well above us in the food chain.